AlexsLemonade/OpenPBTA-analysis/doc/data-formats.md

 `pbta-cnv-cnvkit-gistic.zip` is the output of running GISTIC 2.0 on the CNVkit results (`pbta-cnv-cnvkit.seg`).
 GISTIC output files are described in detail on the Broad Institute's [GenePattern website](https://www.genepattern.org/modules/docs/GISTIC_2.0).
+By default, samples with >2500 segments are excluded from GISTIC analyses; samples are annotated as included or excluded in the `sample_seg_counts.txt` file.
 The script used to run GISTIC can be [found here](https://github.com/d3b-center/publication_workflows/blob/master/openPBTA/run-gistic.sh).

 ### Consensus Copy Number File